Table of Contents

 Why?
-Because minimalist packaging is proven to have a huge influence on consumers’ purchasing choices and bottom lines.
+Because minimalist packaging is proven to greatly influence consumers’ purchasing choices and bottom lines.

-The annual Sustainable Packaging Study conducted by Packaging Digest and Sustainable Packaging Coalition reveals that 92% of consumers feel that minimalist, eco-friendly, or biodegradable packaging matter.
+The annual Sustainable Packaging Study conducted by Packaging Digest and Sustainable Packaging Coalition reveals that 92% of consumers feel that minimalist, eco-friendly, or biodegradable packaging matters.